Skip to main content

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard due to the non-compliances listed below:

 We aim to meet WCAG 2.1 to AA standards, however as a constantly evolving website some content issues can arise from time to time.
-We monitor our website weekly using SiteImprove and will seek to address any issues within 1-4 weeks or list them on this website.
+We monitor our website weekly using SiteImprove and will seek to address any issues within 4 weeks or list longer term issues on this page.

-We had an average accessibility score of 95% (A to AAA standard) for our website during 2023.
+• We had an average accessibility score of 95% (A to AA standard) for our website during 2023.
 The lowest recorded score was 93.6% and the highest was 95.9%.

 Non-compliance with the accessibility regulations